utom/sketch-measure/README.md

 # Changelog:

 ### **FIXED**
+- fixed a bug where symbols would not get exported after v53 support fix
 - support Sketch v53
 - fixed bug to show radius when rectangle fill is an image when exporting
 - fixed bug where styles would not show when exporting